EBVcube/EBVCube-format/README.md

 | crs | long_name | Fixed value: 'CRS definition'|CF| No|-|

 ### 2.6 Latitude and longitude attributes
+The [lat](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#latitude-coordinate) and [lon](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#longitude-coordinate) are coordinate variables.
+The lon and lat dimensions are the basis for these two one-dimensional vectors, which contain the lon/lat values of the CRS of the data set.
+The lat and lon attributes follow the CF convention for [Horizontal Coordinate Reference Systems](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#grid-mappings-and-projections).
+These attributes cannot be found in the JSON files.

 |Level |Attribute|Comment|Convention|User Input|Mandatory|
 | --- |  --- | --- | --- |--- | --- |
 | lon | axis |Fixed value: 'X' |CF|No|-|